damn/core.component/README.md

  e           | entity            | atom
  sys         | system            | multimethod

-Note that the main system works just with plain maps.
-Atoms and systems with side-effects do not need to be used.
+Note that you can create only pure systems and use them on maps, side effects are optional.

 ## Example